gwhittemore-veracode-ORG/verademo-python-firewall/README.md

 ## Run locally without Docker (Windows)

-To run the program locally without using docker:
+To run the program locally without Docker:

 Prerequisite: Python 3.12.3

-To check Python version: `python --version` or `python3 --version`
+To check your Python version: `python --version` or `python3 --version`

 If you don't have Python, download it [here](https://www.python.org/downloads/)

-To upgrade Python version, read [this](https://phoenixnap.com/kb/upgrade-python)
+To upgrade your Python version read [this guide](https://phoenixnap.com/kb/upgrade-python)
-- NOTE: downloading via python installer is recommended.
+- NOTE: Downloading via the Python installer is recommended.

-If your Python version is ahead of the prerequisite, it is easier to use a [Python virtual environment](https://docs.python.org/3/library/venv.html) to run the project (this is already included in the below dependency install).
+If your Python version is newer than the prerequisite, it is easier to use a[Python virtual environment](https://docs.python.org/3/library/venv.html) to run the project (this is already included in the dependency install below).

 Open Windows PowerShell and clone the repository: